 \subsection{Domain-invariant Representation}

 Since conventional knowledge distillation methods fail to transfer generalizable information, the approaches which engage in exploring domain-invariant knowledge attract enormous attention in the range of cross-domain tasks.
-Li \emph{et al.} \cite{b28} extract the mean difference of the inter-domain features as the transferable domain-invariant representations to enhance the model generalizable ability.
-Creager \emph{et al.} \cite{b38} design a general framework for domain-invariant learning to maximal informative for downstream invariant learning.
-Li \emph{et al.} \cite{b39} leverage the graph learning to represent domain-invariant knowledge for few-shot domain adaptation.
-Moreover, some researchers introduce the contrastive learning based approaches to extract domain-invariant knowledge \cite{b30, b31}.
-He \emph{et al.} \cite{b32} build a contrastive dynamic dictionary as domain-invariant features which facilitate the unsupervised vision tasks.
-Tian \emph{et al.} \cite{b33} utilize the contrastive representation constructed by teacher model to distill lightweight student.
-You \emph{et al.} \cite{b24} introduce two symmetric contrastive networks for weakly supervised medical image segmentation.
-Unlike the previous methods, which explicitly construct image-level positive-negative contrastive samples, the implicit contrastive graphs involved in our method could represent more accessible generalizable knowledge for the student.
+Li \emph{et al.} \cite{b28} extracted the mean difference of the inter-domain features as the transferable domain-invariant representations to enhance the generalizable ability.
+Creager \emph{et al.} \cite{b38} designed a general framework for domain-invariant learning to maximize information for downstream invariant learning.
+Moreover, some researchers introduce contrastive learning based approaches to extract domain-invariant knowledge \cite{b30, b31}.
+He \emph{et al.} \cite{b32} built a contrastive dynamic dictionary as domain-invariant features which facilitate the unsupervised vision tasks.
+The existing methods explicitly construct image-level positive-negative contrastive samples, thus failing to be directly applied to segmentation tasks.
+In contrast, the implicit contrastive graphs involved in our method represent more accessible generalizable knowledge for the student in pixel-wise prediction.